piotr-nwt/Github/fortinet-azure-solutions-main/FortiGate/AzureVirtualWAN/README.md

 You can use the one-touch configurations from the Azure Virtual WAN portal to enable security policies and routing for North-South, East-West traffic, and internet-bound traffic.
 This allows them to apply FortiGate-VM’s extensive security services including IPS, application control, and SSL, as well as SD-WAN services such as application steering, to Virtual WAN traffic.
 The solution is scalable, load balanced and configured for active-active highly resilient deployments.

+FortiGate-VM and Fortinet Secure SD-WAN Native Integration with Azure Virtual WAN provides multiple benefits like :
+- Elasticity as this solution is scalable, load balanced and configured for active-active highly resilient deployments
+- Managed Application: FortiGate-VM is being deployed as Azure Managed Application.
+This eases administration overhead aspects of IaaS solutions providing automated deployment and configuration, automated updates and upgrades, as well as constant monitoring of the solution.
+- Best-in-class SD-WAN and [NGFW](https://www.fortinet.com/products/next-generation-firewall.html?utm_source=blog&utm_campaign=fortigate) sultion.
+FortiGate-VM is the only solution in the market that can provide those two functionalities in one offering for Azure vWAN HUB,

 ### Scenario 2

 ![Azure Virtual WAN design](images/scenario2.png)